sudo-heisenberg/learn-operating-systems/Books.md

 8. MINIX - modeled on UNIX

 The architecture of a computer ( instruction set, memory organization, I/O, and bus structure ) at the machine language level is primitive and awkward to program, specially I/O.

 SATA Hard disks - Serial ATA

 The job of the operating system is to create good abstractions and then implement and manage the abstract objects thus created.
 For e.g - FILES

+#### In Linux, a desktop environment provides a graphical interface to interact with the system, including window management, system controls, and user applications.
+- The **X Window System ( x11 )** provides the foundational framework for graphical interfaces on Linux, though it is being gradually replaced by Wayland.
+- **GNOME ( GNU Network Object Model Environment )** is perfect for users who prefer a minimalistic, easy-to-use desktop environment with a focus on productivity.
+- **KDE Plasma** offers a rich, customizable environment, ideal for those who want a traditional desktop feel with the ability to tweak every aspect of the UI.